fiberhood/MorphleLogic/README_MORPHLE_LOGIC.md

 ## Files

-     --- verilog    hardware description of Morphle Logic cells and blocks
-     \-- test       test benches for iverilog
+Besides all the files in the Caravel project, the Morphle Logic specific hardware description can be found in "verilog/morphle/" and that includes all tests.